On analytic contravariant functors on free groups: Functors on

 \section{Functors on $\gr$}

-The purpose of this Section is to review the structure of covariant (respectively contravariant) functors from the category $\gr$ of finitely-generated free groups to $\kring$-vector spaces.
-Throughout $\kring$ is taken to have characteristic zero; part (but not all) of the theory holds more generally.
+The purpose of this section is to review the structure of covariant and contravariant functors from the category $\gr$ of finitely-generated free groups to $\kring$-vector spaces.
+Throughout $\kring$ is taken to be a field of characteristic zero; part of the theory holds over more general commutative rings.
 The principal interest is in the category of polynomial functors on $\gr\op$ and the associated category $\f_\omega (\gr\op; \kring)$ of analytic functors.
-This contravariant case is not readily available in the literature hence this is treated in somewhat greater detail.
+The notion of polynomial functor generalizes that introduced by Eilenberg and Mac Lane for functors on an additive category \cite{MR65162}; the case of polynomial functors on $\gr\op$ (as opposed to $\gr$) is not as readily available in the literature, hence is treated in somewhat greater detail.

 Section \ref{subsect:further_grop} establishes the properties that are required in Section \ref{sect:gr_kos} to show that the category $\f_\omega (\gr\op; \kring)$ is Koszul.